hangardonelli/houdini-discord/README.md

 ### How to install?
-Download the repository and install all dependencies by `npm install`
+Download the repository and install all dependencies with `npm install`

 Once you are done configuring the config.json file, the bot can be run by typing `npm start`